-- 1.1 An integrated report is a concise communication about how an organization's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value over the short, medium and long term. - 1.2 An integrated report should be prepared in accordance with this Framework.
+- 1.1 An integrated report is a concise communication about how an organization's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation, preservation or erosion of value over the short, medium and long term. - 1.2 An integrated report should be prepared in accordance with the <IR> Framework.

-1B Objective of the Framework
+1B Objective of the <IR> Framework

-- 1.3 The purpose of this Framework is to establish Guiding Principles and Content Elements that govern the overall content of an integrated report, and to explain the fundamental concepts that underpin them. - 1.4 This Framework is written primarily in the context of private sector, for-profit companies of any size but it can also be applied, adapted as necessary, by public sector and not-for-profit organizations. - 1.5 This Framework identifies information to be included in an integrated report for use in assessing an organization's ability to create value; it does not set benchmarks for such things as the quality of an organization's strategy or the level of its performance. - 1.6 In this Framework, reference to the creation of value: - Includes instances when value is preserved and when it is diminished (see paragraph 2.14) - Relates to value creation over time (i.e., over the short, medium and long term).
+- 1.3 The purpose of the <IR> Framework is to establish Guiding Principles and Content Elements that govern the overall content of an integrated report, and to explain the fundamental concepts that underpin them. - 1.4 The <IR> Framework is written primarily in the context of private sector, for-profit companies of any size but it can also be applied, adapted as necessary, by public sector and not-for-profit organizations. - 1.5 The <IR> Framework identifies information to be included in an integrated report for use in assessing an organization's ability to create value; it does not set benchmarks for such things as the quality of an organization's strategy or the level of its performance. - 1.6 In the <IR> Framework, reference to the creation of value: - Includes instances when value is preserved and when it is eroded (see paragraph 2.14) - Relates to value creation over time (i.e. over the short, medium and long term).